Key Takeaways

 Optimize your payment and coverage structure

-Mississippi businesses in shipbuilding, timber harvesting and food processing usually carry higher coverage than professional services or home-based operations.
-A few targeted questions help determine how much general liability coverage you need:
+Mississippi businesses in shipbuilding, timber harvesting and food processing carry higher coverage than professional services or home-based operations.
+These questions help determine how much general liability coverage you need:

 • Do contracts such as Ingalls subcontracts, automotive supplier agreements or casino vendor certifications require set coverage limits?